Food, Drug, and Cosmetic Law Research Guide

 - See the ABA Journal Blawg Directory: Health Law for links to a number of legal blogs on food, drug, and cosmetic law.

-See the above information for how to find statues, regulations, and cases related to cosmetics.
+See the above sections for guidance on how to find statues, regulations, and cases related to cosmetics.

 Additionally, there is a section of the FDA's website devoted to Cosmetics.
 The website includes links to the following: